FmHunthode/E-Commerce-Sales-Performance-Analysis/README.md

 Revenue grew from 2022 to 2023 by 16.3% followed by a slight drop of 4.26% in 2024.

 Insight: Revenue grew significantly from 2022 to 2023 and remained strong in 2024.

+### Product Regional Performance
+The best performing products in each region
+● North -

+● South

+● East

+● West